At birth, babies have very limited eyesight. They can only really see things that are quite close to them, everything else is a blur.

 Development of this hard wiring happens through regular visual stimulation.
 If there is anything that prevents the eyes from seeing, like a squint, or a significant prescription, then these connections between the eyes and the brain will not develop and the child will have limited vision throughout their life.

 It is therefore extremely important to ensure that your child has regular eye examinations from an early age.
-At Eyesey, we strongly encourage all parents to ensure that their children have their eye sight tested regularly.

 If a problem is detected, the younger your child is when it is picked up, then (in most cases) the greater the chance of treating that problem and correcting it.